Herbert Huppert: Awards and honours

 Huppert was elected a Fellow of the Royal Society (FRS) in 1987.
 In 2005 he was the only non-American recipient of a prize from the United States National Academy of Sciences, being awarded the Arthur L. Day Prize and Lectureship for contributions to the Earth sciences.
 He has been elected a Fellow of the American Geophysical Union, the American Physical Society and the Academia Europaea..
 In 2020 he was awarded a Royal Medal and named Scientist of the Year in Earth Science.
+In 2024 he was elected to the Prof. N. R. Kamath chair professorship at IIT Bombay, Mumbai and was the recipient of a Global Australian Award (Sustainability & Climate Change).
+In 2025 he was appointed to a Westlake University (China) Distinguished Fellowship.

 Personal life

 In 1966, Huppert married Felicia (née Ferster); she was an Emerita Professor of Psychology and a past fellow of Darwin College, Cambridge.
 They divorced in 2016.
 His sons, Julian and Rowan, studied at the University of Cambridge.
 Julian Huppert was the Liberal Democrat Member of Parliament for Cambridge from 2010 to 2015 and is now the Foundation Director of the Intellectual Forum of Jesus College, Cambridge.